openops/mom/planning/angular.md

 ======================
 ## An Introduction to Angular.js
 MOM will use Angular because it is a structural framework for dynamic web apps which is  well-suited for building web apps in a concise way.
-One thing is for sure, if you stick to Angular, the jQuery loops and explicit back-and-forth with the server will be absent from your code, since Angular provides such a succinct and clean method of achieving the same things.
+A main benefit to Angular over jQuery are that loops and explicit back-and-forth with the server will be absent from your code, since Angular provides such a succinct and clean method of achieving the same things.
 The main advantage over jQuery is that the loops and explicit back-and-forth with the server will be absent from your code, since Angular provides such a concise and clean method of achieving the same things.

 ##Directives